Panchesco/gdtshortcodes/README.md

 ##Installation

-1. Download and unzip the package directory.
-Copy the gdtshortcodes for your version of ExpressionEngine into either the /system/expressionengine/third_party/ or /system/user/addons/ directory.
+1. Download and unzip the package directory into /system/user/addons/
-2. Install the extension in CP > Add-ons > Extensions or Add-ons Manager
+2. Install the extension in CP > Add-ons Manager
 3. Once installed, click the settings link for the extension and select the shortcodes you want to enable.
 4. If you'll be embedding tweets, follow the instructions for adding Twitter Application settings.